tilburgsciencehub/website/content/building-blocks/store-and-document-your-data/r-shiny/r-shiny-user-interface.md

 ## Overview

-In this second building block in the R shiny series, we delve into refining your Shiny app’s UI, focusing on aesthetics and user experience.
+In this second building block in the R shiny series, we delve into the  Shiny app’s user interface.
+We will be focusing on aesthetics and user experience.
 You'll learn how to effectively arrange inputs and outputs using layout functions and customize the app's visual appeal.
 We’ll also explore interactive control widgets to create responsive interfaces.

 By the end of this building block, you'll be equipped with skills to design dynamic, engaging, and user-centred Shiny applications.
 Let's dive in!